Towards a Taxonomy of Software Log Smells: Discussion

 \section{Discussion}

-The concept of “smell” is widely adopted in software engineering to describe practices that may be potentially harmful.
-Understanding them can help developers produce higher quality products, and therefore, researchers have created taxonomies for different types of smells.
-Although several studies discuss logging issues, we identified only two previous studies that have used the term ``log smell''.
+The concept of ``smell'' is widely adopted in software engineering to describe potentially harmful practices.
+Understanding such smells helps developers improve software quality, motivating researchers to create taxonomies for different smell types.
+Although several studies discuss logging issues, we identified only two previous works that have used the term ``log smell''.
 Both of these studies focused on specific smells rather than providing a general definition or a comprehensive taxonomy.

-In this paper, we have created a taxonomy of 10 log smells and identified five causes and four consequences associated with them.
+In this paper, we have created a taxonomy of 9 log smells and identified five causes and four consequences associated with them.
 Each smell corresponds to a different aspect of logging and has multiple facets that can manifest the smells.
-The need for addressing logging issues has long been recognized in the research community, and the topic has been extensively researched.
+The need to address logging issues has long been recognized in the research community, and the topic has been extensively researched.
 Therefore, we have examined whether the logging tools introduced by the research community address the identified smells.
-We have identified eight tools designed to detect log smell and 13 tools for repairing them.
+We have identified 16 tools designed to repair them.